Indigenous women in Saskatchewan subject to police mistreatment: report

 The report makes 16 recommendations, including a call for an independent, civilian-led unit to investigate alleged police misconduct, instead of allowing police to investigate their own.

-"Saskatchewan is ... one of the five Canadian provinces that does not have an independent civilian special investigation unit."
+"Saskatchewan is ... one of the five Canadian provinces that does not have an independent civilian special investigation unit," it said.

-The report also calls for more female officers to perform strip searches of women, and more training for police officers on indigenous history.
-There should also be more detox facilities in the province to reduce the number of intoxicated people detained in jails or holding cells, the report said.
+The report also calls for more female officers to perform strip searches of women, and more training for police on indigenous history.
+There should also be more detox facilities to reduce the number of intoxicated people detained in jails or holding cells, the report said.

+RCMP Assistant Commissioner Curtis Zablocki said the allegations of misconduct are very concerning and demand a full and thorough investigation.

+But Zablocki said Mounties, who police much of rural Saskatchewan, work well with indigenous communities.

 The Regina Police Service said it provided details of its policies to Human Rights Watch, but the group ignored them in drawing up the report.